 Note

 Posts #07, #08, and #12 connect directly to research I worked on.
 The metabolic paper (HDAC6 inhibition) sits in hallmark #07.
 The three immune evasion papers (Atf7ip, TSC1/TSC2, Nemvaleukin) are all variations on hallmark #08.
 The KMT2D paper is hallmark #12 made concrete.
+A separate series will cover those papers in depth.

 Summary(Summary)